 While emergency providers generally don’t feel this way about IPV anymore, Rosen suspects providers now may be reluctant to identify elder abuse, feeling they don’t have the resources, time, or expertise to address it.

 Rosen has received feedback on his elder abuse research from emergency providers, telling him that without money or resources, emergency providers should not be expected to address yet another social problem.

 “That is a reasonable perspective,” Rosen offers.
 However, he and his research colleagues offer a different perspective.
 “We make the argument that [elder abuse] is medical, and that the ED is the ideal place to evaluate for it.”

-There is no question that large, academic medical centers such as New York Presbyterian Weill Cornell Medical Center often are better equipped to take on the issue than small community hospitals.
+There is no question that large, academic medical centers such as New York-Presbyterian Weill Cornell Medical Center often are better equipped to take on the issue than small community hospitals.

-“We have a social worker available 24/7 in our ED, but many of my colleagues and former residents don’t have that luxury, and it changes the dynamics of what you are able to do,” Rosen explains.
+“We have a social worker available 24/7 in our ED, but many of my colleagues and former residents don’t have that luxury and it changes the dynamics of what you are able to do,” Rosen explains.

 To get around such barriers, Rosen and colleagues are making a business case for developing incentives that would encourage providers to take on elder abuse.

-“You could certainly imagine settings in which payers would be interested in reducing all the associated medical costs, which are thought to be in the billions of dollars,” Rosen suggests.
+“You could certainly imagine settings in which payers would be interested in reducing all the associated medical costs, which are thought to be in the billions of dollars,” Rosen says.
 “This is worth finding.”

 DeLiema agrees, but observes there is too little evidence that medical providers are stepping up to the plate.